kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 stored as `Secrets`, which are mounted into pods allowing in-cluster processes to talk to the Kubernetes API.

-API requests are tied to either a normal user or a service account, or are treated as [anonymous requests](#anonymous-requests).
+API requests not tied to either a normal user or a service account are treated as [anonymous requests](#anonymous-requests).
 This means every process inside or outside the cluster, from a human user typing `kubectl` on a workstation, to `kubelets` on nodes, to members of the control plane, must authenticate when making requests to the API server,